vladkrav/Urbanismo-Industrial/README.md

 The content of the warehouses is printing material.
 It is not manufactured, only mixing, packing and storage.

 With this information, the fire load by rooms and total resultant must be calculated.
 Evaluate type of instrinsic risk.
 Sectorization and evacuation of occupants must be resolved.
 Establish degree of protection of the structure.

+## EVACUATION OF WATER FROM THE INDUSTRIAL WAREHOUSE

+The drawing will be made with the layout of the network, together with the calculation with specifications of:
+- Number of deck drains.
+- Gutter diameter.
+- Diameter and number of downspouts, with a name for each one.
+- Diameter and specifications of collectors.
+The urbanization (parking spaces) must also be included in the collection of rainwater.
+- Connection diameter.
+The discharge will be made at a height between 40 and 80 cm from the bottom of the sanitation network.
+The bottom of the first chest of the route is assumed to be 50 cm deep.

+All the elements must be differentiated and labeled on the layout, including manholes, percentage drop, etc.

+The public sanitation network runs along the axis of the roads at a depth of 2 m. the feasibility of the connection must be justified.